All Episodes

 But she stood up to the Republican presidential nominee.

-That's even more impressive, and basically said, get out of my state.
+That's even more impressive and basically said, get out of my state.

 So here she is.

-Thanks for thanks for the call, Kelly.
+Thanks for the call, Kelly.

 I appreciate it.

-This is on uh MSNBC Live last night.
+This is on MSNBC Live last night.

 We plan to run the ad because I think that we're thinking about the people of North Carolina.